dvens/real-time-web/readme.md

 # Week 1:

 ## Exercise 1 & 2: Starters Guide and Github
 I didn't use the Discover Meteor Starter Edition.
-I used the new es2015(ES6) starters guide from the Meteor website instead.
+I used the new es2015(ES6) starters guide on the Meteor website instead.
 It has a different folder structure and you easily determine when to use certain code on client or server side because of the ES6 imports.
 Link to the starters guide: [Es6 Meteor Starters Guide](http://guide.meteor.com/structure.html).

 ## Exercise 3: Dataset and App